Security Guides

 Match alarm verification to how you respond

-Two systems can both have alarms on paper, but the difference is the workflow: what happens first (notification, verification, dispatch), and how you confirm it’s a real event.
+Two systems can both have alarms on paper, but the difference is the workflow: what happens first (notification, verification, contact), and how you confirm it’s a real event.
 When Safeguard proposes alarm monitoring, ask how the system distinguishes false triggers (pets, moving trees, HVAC cycles) from true alarms and how that affects your notifications.

 Choose CCTV for identification, not just recording